 - Pecorino Romano Cheese: I highly recommend this sharp cheese for maximum flavor.

-- Prepare the topping: Mix together the panko, garlic, Pecorino, and olive oil in a bowl.
+Step 1: Mix together the Panko, garlic, Pecorino, and olive oil in a bowl.
 Set aside.

 Pro Tips

-Use a mandolin: You’ll save yourself a lot of time by slicing the potatoes with a mandolin.
+➢Use a mandolin: You'll save yourself a lot of time by slicing the potatoes and potatoes with a mandolin.
 Just be sure to use one with a safety top (pretty please!).

-Yes, you can assemble this casserole the day before, store it in the refrigerator, and bake it the next day.
-I suggest preparing the panko topping right before you cook the casserole.
+Yes!
+Yes, you can assemble the casserole (minus the Panko) the day before, refrigerate it, and bake it the next day.
+Prepare the Panko topping and add it to the casserole right before baking.

 Refrigerator: Store in an airtight container in the fridge for up to 3 days.